ethereum/guide/mining.md

 Once rebooted, it's well worth having a check that the drivers have now indeed been installed correctly.

 Whatever you do, if you are on 14.04.02 do not alter the drivers or the drivers configuration once set.
-For example, the usage of aticonfig --initial can and likely will 'break' your setup.
-If you accidentally alter their configuration, you'll need to de-install the drivers, reboot, reinstall the drivers, reboot, then rebuild ethminer.
+For example, the usage of `aticonfig --initial` can and likely will 'break' your setup.
+If you accidentally alter their configuration, you'll need to de-install the drivers, reboot, reinstall the drivers and reboot.

 # Mining with eth